 MM: You had to help with the farm work.

 AG: Oh yes.
-I was with the bailer or plowing,
+I was with the bailer or plowing, or on a binder.

 MM: Were they still using horses yet?

 AG: In the early years.
 In the 1920's they were still using horses, but gradually it went over to a tractor.
 By the 1930's they were in tractors.

 AG: If you read my story in there, you'll see some pictures.
 I remember we had a thrashing machine; this would be about 1927 or thereabouts, my dad bought it.
 And we had a tractor, that in the earlier years, they used to use steam tractors, but by this time they were using gasoline ones.
 My father had this John Deere outfit, and of course, they used it to plow and to do everything else.

 MM: What about the food ways?
 Your mother was German Russian too, so there was a lot of cooking of German foods.
 They did a lot of cooking with all of the German tradition.
 Were there a lot of noodles in the home?

 MM: When it came time for Christmas, how do you remember as a child growing up, what was special about Christmas?
 Anything special that you remember?

 AG: When I was small, the Christkindl used to come.
 It was somebody dressed up, usually one of the younger relatives.
 I don't remember too much about that.
 Except we always went to Midnight Mass.
 I remember that, and I liked that.

 MM: Was the service in German?